JacksonAllan/CC/README.md

 ### Does it affect build times?

 Yes.
 The compiler must do extra work deducing types, processing macros, and inlining functions at compile time. `unit_tests.c`, as an example of a program that uses **CC** extensively, compiles in 4.5 seconds in MingW with `O3` in my development environment, whereas a roughly equivalent program using C++'s STL containers compiles in 3.1 seconds.
-So consider this point if your project is large and compile speed is important.
+So consider this point if your project is large and build speed is important.

 ### What's next?